5 FAQs about feeding senior dogs

-The switch to senior food should be considered carefully and your vet should be involved with this decision.
+The switch to senior food should be considered carefully and your vet should be involved with the decision.
 Some dogs become less active as they age and therefore need fewer calories and nutrients.
 Other dogs need more due to poor digestion.

-Correct diet is very important in the care of an aging dog.
+An appropriate diet is very important in the care of an aging dog.
 Senior foods may help older dogs to live happier and healthier lives, but they are not necessarily the right choice for an older dog with health problems.
 If your older dog has specific health problems (such as failing kidneys, diabetes or poor nutrient absorption in his gut) it will benefit from a diet that caters specifically to that problem.
 Senior dog foods that contain less energy and nutrition may be detrimental to the health of dogs with poor digestion.
 Most senior dog foods are lower in protein, sodium and phosphorus to support aging hearts and kidneys.
-Increased amounts of certain vitamins have also been found to be beneficial to the senior dog.
+Increased amounts of certain vitamins have also been found to be beneficial to a senior dog.

 Each pet food manufacturer has a slightly different understanding of "senior" and therefore the age at which you change to senior food will depend largely on the brand of food you choose.